blagojevicboban/moodle-block_aipromptgen/README.md

    - Competencies: Site administration → Advanced features → “Competencies”.
    - Outcomes: Site administration → Advanced features → “Enable outcomes”.
    Then link competencies to the course (Course → More → Competencies) and/or define local/global outcomes.
-4. (Optional) Configure OpenAI integration (to enable "Send to ChatGPT"):
+4. (Optional) Configure AI providers (Site administration → Plugins → Blocks → AI for Teachers):
-  - Site administration → Plugins → Blocks → AI for Teachers
+  - OpenAI: API key + model (default `gpt-4o-mini`).
-  - Set the OpenAI API key and (optionally) the model (defaults to `gpt-4o-mini`).
+  - Ollama: Local endpoint base URL (e.g. `http://localhost:11434`) + model name (e.g. `llama3`, `mistral`).

 Usage
 1. Add the “AI for Teachers” block to a course page.
 2. Click “Open AI Prompt Builder”.
 3. Fill the fields (use Browse buttons for quick selection).
 4. Click “Generate prompt” and copy or download the generated text.
-5. (Optional) Click “Send to ChatGPT” to send the generated prompt and view the response inline (requires API key configuration).
+5. (Optional) Select a provider and click “Send to AI” to send the generated prompt and view the response inline (requires provider configuration).

 Permissions
 - Capability: `block/aipromptgen:manage` (required to view the block and use the builder).